projector22/lourie-basic-framework/README.md

 This project will function as a basic framework and template for future webapps.

+## NOTE

+This app is in a ALPHA state.
+Please do not use on anything anywhere near production.

 ## Features

 | **Feature** | **Alpha** | **Beta** | **Production** |